 Her expertise comes from seeing the business from every angle.
 Alex was the founding Editorial Director of Gogobot.com (now Skyscanner), a series editor and creativity coach for The Guardian, and a travel journalist for USA Today.
-She started out in magazines and at an alt-newsweekly, co-wrote an app (Umbria Slow), and she’s currently drafting a speculative fiction novel while freelancing full-time.
+She started out in magazines and at an alt-newsweekly, co-wrote an app (Umbria Slow), and she’s currently drafting a speculative fiction novel while running her company, The Third Layer.

 Alex has now coached writers, businesspeople, and creatives for almost 20 years.
 She also uses her methodology in creativity workshops, with corporate clients, and in a juvenile psychiatric hospital.

-- Alex’s Seattle Times column: Creativity at Work
+- Seattle Times: Creativity at Work (Alex’s column)

 - World Nomads: Interview with Lonely Planet Author Alex Leviton